How can you successfully integrate into a company through a work-study program?

 Among the most important are:

-- . improve one's professional communication skills
+- .
+Enhance professional communication skills.

-- . improve one's organization
+- improve one's organization

-- . gain confidence in one's tasks
+- .
+Gain confidence in your assignments.

 These professional skills are developed through experience, interactions with colleagues, and regular feedback from the mentor on areas for improvement.
 The work-study program is specifically designed to help students gradually learn these professional standards.